-The 'Harbour Church' meets at the National Maritime Museum.
-Meetings take place every Sunday at 10.45AM in the 'Learning Room' - occasionally the meetings will take place in the 'Sunley Lecture Theatre'.
+The 'Harbour Church' meets at the Princess Pavilion in Falmouth.
+Meetings take place every Sunday at 10.45AM (10.30AM for coffee and tea) in the main auditorium.

 Since it's foundation the Harbour Church has sought to be a place of refuge,

 repair, renewal, rescue and ultimately a centre of mission - 'a harbour for all'.
 It

 seeks to be the vehicle through which God’s Kingdom can 'break in', through

 the proclamation of the Good News of Jesus and the working of God's Spirit.

 The Harbour Church, seeks to be true to the aims and purposes of the Christian faith, as taught by Jesus; Jesus' teaching being best summed up in the 'Two Great Commandments' (Matthew 22:37-40) and the 'Great Commission' (Matthew 28:19-20).
 The Harbour Church holds these to be central to its direction and purpose in Falmouth and beyond.